-4-H Superintendent: Aaron Leary Wednesday, July 28 Following the Sheep Show
+4-H Superintendent: Aaron Leary Wednesday, July 27 Following the Sheep Show

-- Rule changes/new information are based on regulations of the Illinois State Fair Junior Department and the A.D.G.A. - Illinois Department of Agriculture Health Requirements apply (page 84).
+- Rule changes/new information are based on regulations of the Illinois State Fair JuniorDepartment and the A.D.G.A. - Illinois Department of Agriculture Health Requirements apply (page 114).
 Any goat used for exhibition must be ear-tagged with a USDA premises ID number.
 Tags may be obtained for free by calling the state vet at 217-785-4735.
-Animals must have a health certificate from a vet stating "the flock has no clinical signs of scrapie."
-Health certificates for exhibition animals are only valid for 90 days. - Must be enrolled in the 4-H Goat Project in 4-H Online by January 1 and completed the Youth for the Quality Care of Animals training (YQCA) by May 1. - All purebreds must be registered in their respective breed association in the exhibitor's name. - Meat Goat weigh-in is Tuesday, July 21 from 3-5 PM. - One (1) entry per class.
-Refer to "Agricultural Premium Fund (APF)" statement on page 11. - Exhibitor helpers must be 4-H members.
-Failure to cooperate will result in disqualification of 4-H member being assisted.

-- Exhibitors must be prepared to present a photocopy of registration papers to the superintendent.
+Animals must have a health certificate from a vet stating, "the flock has no clinical signs of scrapie."
+Health certificates for exhibition animalsare only valid for 90 days. - Must be enrolled in the 4-H Goat Project in 4-H Online by January 1 and completed the Youth for the Quality Care of Animals training (YQCA) by May 1. - All purebreds must be registered in their respective breed association in the exhibitor's name. - Meat Goat weigh-in is Tuesday, July 26 from 3-5 p.m. - One (1) entry per class.
+Refer to "Agricultural Premium Fund (APF)" statement on page 17. - Exhibitor helpers must be 4-H members.
+Failure to cooperate will result in disqualification of 4-H member being assisted. - Exhibitors must be prepared to present a photocopy of registration papers to the Superintendent.

-- Awards: Champion and Reserve Champion Pygmy, Dairy, Meat Goat Females; Champion and Reserve Champion Dairy Wether and Meat Goat Wether, Grand Champion.
+Champion and Reserve Champion Pygmy, Dairy, Meat Goat Females; Champion and Reserve Champion Wether, Grand Champion and Reserve Grand Champion Doe Goat and Market Goat.

+OWNERSHIP DATES APPLY:

-- Ownership dates apply: Dairy Milking Does - January 1 of current year.
-Dairy Kids & Yearlings - June 1 of current year.
-Meat Goats - May 15 of current year.
+- Dairy Milking Does January 1 of current year. - Dairy Kids & Yearlings June 1 of current year. - Meat Goats May 15 of current year.

 PYGMY GOATS (Breeding)

-- □ Billie: 0-6 months
+- $\circ$ Billy: 0-6 months

-- □ Doe: 0-6 months
+- o Doe: 0-6 months

-- Doe: 6-12 months
+- o Doe: 6-12 months

-- Doe: over 12 months
+• Doe: over 12 months

-- DAIRY GOATS (Breeding)
+DAIRY GOATS (Breeding)

-- □ Billie: 0-6 months
+- Billy: 0-6 months

 - Doe: 0-4 months

-- □ Doe: 4-8 months
+- Doe: 4-8 months

 - Doe: 8-12 months

 - Doe: 12-14 months (never freshened)

 - Doe: 2 years or older (have freshened)

-- Dam and Daughter
+- o Dam and Daughter

+GOATS (WETHERS)

-GOATS (WETHERS) - Dairy & Pygmy Wethers are eligible to show in this class.
+Dairy & Pygmy Wethers are eligible to show in this class.
 No wethers without milkteeth.
-Must be under 1 year of age.
+Must beunder 1 year of age.